electricimp/Firebase/README.md

 Reads data from the specified path (ie. performs a GET request).
 Returns a Promise when the callback is not provided and the Promise library is included in your agent code.

+The callback takes two parameters.
+The first parameter is `error` string, which describes the error occurred.
+If the call succeeded, `error` is `null`.
+The second parameter is `data`, an object represending the Firebase resosponse, which is null in case of an error occurred.

 ```squirrel
 // Read all the settings:
 firebase.read("/settings", function(error, data) {